Anti-Catholicism: Italy

 In the Napoleonic era, anti-clericalism was a powerful political force.
 From 1860 through 1870, the new Italian government, under the House of Savoy, outlawed all religious orders, both male and female, including the Franciscans, the Dominicans and the Jesuits, closed down their monasteries and confiscated their property, and imprisoned or banished bishops who opposed this (see Kulturkampf).
 Italy took over Rome in 1870 when it lost its French protection; the Pope declared himself a prisoner in the Vatican.
 Relations were finally normalized in 1929 with the Lateran Treaty.

+Ireland

+Following the defeat of the Catholic King James II by William III at the Battle of the Boyne in 1690, the Protestant Ascendancy installed by the English Crown through Plantations, sought to consolidate their power and prevent any resurgence of Catholic influence.
+To achieve this, they enacted a series of laws known as the Penal Laws, designed to systematically oppress Catholics and other non-Anglican religious groups.